fabio-nogueira-almeida/OneForAll/README.md

 ## Features

 - Authentication token based with jwt

-## To Do

 - List of itens
 - Detail of item

+## To Do

+- Unit Tests
+- Versioning